-- That international trade deals have social and environmental justice at their core, rather than corporate greed.
+- That international trade deals have social and environmental justice at their core and undemocratic Investor State Dispute Settlement (ISDS) mechanism is removed

 FoE Groups Working on the Issue

-Friends of the Earth Melbourne Economic Justice Collective - working to stop the Trans-Pacific Partnership Agreement with community and union groups
+Friends of the Earth Melbourne Economic Justice Collective - Demanding Rights for People and Rules for Business

 FoE Food Co-op